Watch this video about consumption tax returns to learn more about how to file returns with My Account.

 - a financial institution's online payment service that lets you file a return and pay your balance due in the same transaction.

 Note that Schedule A of the online return cannot be filed online.
 See Additional Information for New Housing Builders to find out how to go about filing it.

-To file your GST/HST and QST returns by mail, complete the GST/HST-QST Return (form FPZ-500-V) that we sent you.
+If you choose to file your GST/HST and QST returns by mail, you must complete the GST/HST-QST Return (form FPZ-500-V) that we sent you.

 The return includes a detachable remittance slip that you can use to make your combined GST/HST–QST remittance in a single payment.
 Click Remittance or Refund for more information.